JohannesLbck/OverCompliance/README.md

 ## (D) Identification for the BPIC11 dataset.

 1. Git Clone
+2. Same procedure as (B), download the BPIC11 dataset, unzip/gunzip, trasform into a .csv, filename should be BPIC11.csv
-2. `python3 17_identify.py` default is B2, can change the id using option --r with the respective ID so for example `python3 17_identify.py --r B3`
+3. `python3 17_identify.py` default is B2, can change the id using option --r with the respective ID so for example `python3 17_identify.py --r B3`